ich bin ein ufo?

 Apparently, the mysterious flying saucers that have been crowding our skies for the last 60 years don’t come from Zeta Riticuli.
 Instead, they come from Poland and the Swiss Alps if you believe conspiracy theorists who say that Nazi engineers brought the technical know-how needed to make flying disk shaped craft to the United States.
 This new twist on the UFO story seems to be yet another incarnation of conspiracy theorists reopening their research of Operation Paperclip and coming up with whatever conclusions they can draw from the rich theme of WW2 Nazi mysteries, creating an interesting hybrid of fact and fiction.

 The story goes that in the last few months of the war, Allied fighter pilots saw odd shapes in the air that were named Foo Fighters.
-(No relation to the band I gather.)
+(Yes, hence the name of the band.)
 Zooming by at hypersonic speeds, they were the Nazi black aircraft designed in hopes of snatching victory from the jaws of defeat.
 Rumors of odd electromagnetic flying bells and disk shaped aircraft prototypes designed to take off vertically, thrived as Nazi scientists seemed to crank out wilder and wilder ideas with each passing month in secret bunkers under SS control.

 After the war ended, thousands of the same engineers were brought over to the United States and began sharing their ideas and expertise.
 Soon, UFO reports began.
 A bell shaped object matching the rumored secret Nazi designs crashed in Pennsylvania.
 Flying disks were being tested on air force bases.
 Obviously, say some conspiracy theorists, Nazi scientists brought over their technology and the US government decided to use their designs in top secret craft.
 The whole thing about flying saucers and space aliens?
 Yeah, just a cover-up for testing Nazi ideas in which the Air Force was interested.